 This leads to larger problems such as kyphosis or forward head posture.

 Lengthy forward leaning posture through the spine and head/neck leads to the kyphotic and forward head postures.
-Severe cases of kyphosis can decrease lung expansion and develop respiratory complications.
+Severe cases of kyphosis often decrease lung expansion and lead to respiratory complications.

 Forward head posture takes the cervical spine out of it’s normal lordotic positioning.
 This can increase the strain on your neck joints.
 This causes joint or nerve pain.